 Environmental perils rank among the highest in Marsh’s Global Risks Report 2021, specifically extreme weather, failure to address climate change, and environmental damage from human activity.
 These perils can lead to expensive clean-up measures and tort liability.
 U.S. municipalities and their community-owned utilities should adapt their business model to these realities and include environmental insurance coverage in their risk transfer strategy.

 Environmental Risk Management for Public Power

 The following are examples of environmental risks that will become more prevalent in the coming years:

 - Encountering contaminated soils and debris during system repairs following an extreme weather event

 - Disposal site liability from retiring outdated equipment in electric and water distribution systems

-- Alleged bodily injury claims from EMF emitted by advanced metering and smart grid deployments
+- Alleged bodily injury claims from EMF emitted by smart grid deployments

 - Decommissioning coal-fired generation assets